omid-b/gdp/README.md

 # gdp: Geophysical Data Processing

-gdp provides a set tools that are available through command-line-interface (CLI) to process common geophysical data types.
+gdp provides a set of tools that are available through command-line-interface (CLI) to process common geophysical data types.

 ## Release notes